sagemath/sagewiki_to_gh-2022-10-10/sage-3.2.3.md

 == Doctest ==

+ * Disable DSage doctests (Michael Abshoff) -- Doctesting DSage is disabled for now due to a number of problems in the doctests.
+This issue is expected to be revisited in the 3.4.x series, the earliest one probably is 3.4.alpha0.
+It will not be considered in Sage 3.3 since that release is mainly concerned with sphinxifying the Sage documentation.

+ * Numerical noise in Sage 3.2.2 (Michael Abshoff) -- Compiling with GCC 4.3.2, the module {{{sage/rings/number_field/number_field_morphisms.pyx}}} exhibited numerical noise during doctesting.

+ * {{{matrix1.pyx}}} reference related doctest crash (William Stein) --

 == Graphics ==

  * Some fixes to {{{matrix_plot()}}} and the plotting of {{{gamma(x)}}} (Mike Hansen, Robert Bradshaw).